roddhjav/apparmor.d/docs/install.md

 **AppArmor**

 An `apparmor` based Linux distribution is required.
-The basic profiles and abstractions shipped with AppArmor must be installed.
+The default profiles and abstractions shipped with AppArmor must be installed.

 **Desktop environment**